vincentnwa/SE8-Group5-API/bus-api/src/main/java/sg/edu/ntu/bus_api/exception/exceptionNote.md

 Includes Global Exception handler

 # UserAccessNotFoundException does not supply global exception
 - It is because I still not understanding the global exception code logic.
-Not mmanage the code it.
+Not manage the code it.

 # Available Exception handlers